-We will use our 2022 Your Voice colleague survey to set a baseline for a new wellbeing index and report back on this in future reports.
-Mental wellbeing in every store and depot via our partnership with Rethink Mental Illness.
+We train at least one manager in every store and depot via our partnership with Rethink Mental Illness.
 Once trained, our managers lead a one-hour session with their teams on recognising the signs of mental ill health, how to support colleagues and where to signpost for further help and support.
 We introduced a Woebot app, which is available through GroceryAid, has offered our colleagues virtual support.
 We also launched a new Do Good, Feel Good initiative, inspiring colleagues to take small actions to nurture their mental wellbeing.

 28,000 colleague visits to our online wellbeing portal